GENERICERROR000/noahkernis.com/content/projects/00_ELASTIC_HEART/index.md

 __December, 2019.
 Interactive Telecommunications Program, New York University.__
 *Silicone, servo motor, Arduino, LCD, ice packs, LED strip, styrofoam.*

 Collaboration with [Pippa Kelmenson](https://www.pippakelmenson.com/elastic-heart).

-Elastic Heart looks at the relationship between humans, their organs, and what it means to transplant an organ.
+*ELASTIC HEART* looks at the relationship between humans, their organs, and what it means to transplant an organ.

 The transplant process requires a donor, a recipient, and a third party to transport the organ.
 The person transporting the organ gains another organ for the duration of the trip.